mdavids/rfc/content/draft-davids-forsalereg.md

 _for-sale.example.com IN TXT  "https://example.com/forsale.html"
 ~~~

-And interested party notices this signal and can visit the URI mentioned for further information.
+An interested party notices this signal and can visit the URI mentioned for further information.
 The TXT record can also be processed by automated tools.
 See the (#security, use title) section for possible risks.

 As an alternative, a mailto: URI could also be used:

 ~~~
 _for-sale.example.com IN TXT "mailto:owner@example.com"
 ~~~

-[todo: wel/geen subject/body erbij?]

 Or a telefphone URI: